harrylaou/exercise-perf/README.md

-Advanced React Patterns
+Performance exercise
 =========================

-This repo contains some exercises to help you will learn the following advanced React Patterns:
+This repo contains some exercises to help you some performance optimizations in React

-- Higher-Order Components (HoCs)
-- Render Callback
-- Compound Components
-- Context

 ## How to install

-- `git clone git@github.com:reactjs-academy/advanced-react-patterns.git`
+- `git clone git@github.com:reactjs-academy/exercise-perf.git`
-- `cd advanced-react-patterns`
+- `cd exercise-perf`
 - `npm i`
 - `npm start`
 - `Open the Browser with the url http://localhost:3000` and you will be ready to start